Anonymous642/UCCA/README.md

 		cd scripts
 		sudo make install

-## Building UCCA-M Software
+## Building UCCA Software
 To generate the Microcontroller program memory configuration containing UCC definitions (CR) and sample applications we are going to use the Makefile inside the scripts directory:

         cd scripts

 This repository accompanies 6 categories of test-cases: simple_app, violations_controlled_invocation, violations_cr_integrity, violations_region_validity, violations_return_integrity, and violations_stack_protection.
 (See [Description of Provided test-cases] for details on each test-case)
 These test-cases correspond to one benign execution and scenarios where the device is reset due to a violation that could be used to attack the correctness of the execution.
-To build UCCA-M for a specific test-case run:
+To build UCCA for a specific test-case run:

         make "name of test-case"